mfhepp/cdf/tests/README.md

 - Check if `cdf` and `addfav` fail if `CDFPATH` is not set or is not a directory, and that they pass if both is fine.
 - Test if a directory can be added and results in a proper symlink in the proper place.
 - Test if a manually created shortcut/symlink works with `cdf NAME`.
+- Test if validation / sanitizing of shortcut name works.

 ## Ideas for future tests
 - Test if creating a shortcut for a path that is itself a symlink fails.
 - Test if creating a shortcut for a path that is not identical with its realpath fails.
 - Test if `cdf --list` returns the proper list of shortcuts.